-In the 2014/2015 academic year, the Erasmus scheme was revamped and is now known as Erasmus+.
-The stated goals of the new programme, which is being implemented over the next seven years, are to improve the competence level and employability of young people and to encourage cross-border partnerships and the collaboration between educational institutes within the programme countries.
+Up to four million young people and adults in Europe are given the opportunity to study, work or volunteer in another country through the Erasmus+ programme.
+The stated goals of the programme are to improve the competence level and employability of young people and to encourage cross-border partnerships and the collaboration between educational institutes within the programme countries.

 1. Who can apply to the Erasmus program?